How To Check the Status of Your Return Online

 This service will provide the status of your return by displaying one of the following statements:

-- We’ve received your return (with date received)
+We’ve received your return (with the date received)

-- We’ve requested additional information (with date of request)
+We’ve requested additional information (with a date of request)

-- We’ve released your refund (with date of release)
+We’ve released your refund (with a date of release)

 If the information on your return does not match the information available to the Department, your refund may be delayed.
 The Department may be waiting for information from your employer or the IRS for data verification.
-If we need additional information from you before issuing your refund, we will contact you in writing with instructions on how to respond either online through myVTax or in writing.
+If we need additional information before issuing your refund, we will contact you in writing with instructions on responding online through myVTax or in writing.

-For tips on how to avoid the filing errors which commonly delay refunds, see Where's My Vermont Income Tax Refund?
+For tips on avoiding filing errors that commonly delay refunds, see Where's My Vermont Income Tax Refund?

 If you have an unclaimed refund from other tax years, find out how to claim it.